Team612/Work-Flows/README.md

     b) Use "/" instead of "\" or "\\."

 Current issues:
-Some kinks i gotta work out when opening multiple programs.

 Future plans:
 1) I'll see what I can do with JSON files.
+2) Better firewall using Windows API
-2) Nice interface?
+3) Nice interface?